Hemp Vs Marijuana : What is the difference between Hemp and Marjuana.

 Hemp has several advantages, including the following.

-Hemp Derived products high in CBD and/or CBN have been shown to help with anxiety and relaxation.
+Hemp Derived products high in CBD and/or CBN have been shown to help with stress and relaxation.

 Hemp-derived Products high in CBG have been shown to help improve focus and energy.